-The City of Burlington, Vermont is proposing to modify its existing Noise Compatibility Program to reflect the consensus among the affected jurisdictions of the impacts of aircraft operations at BTV and the desire to preserve the residential areas located near the airport and ensure the communities remain stable and continue to provide a source of affordable housing for the region.
+The City of Burlington, Vermont is proposing to modify its existing Noise Compatibility Program to reflect the City and affected communities desire to preserve the residential areas located near the airport, ensure the communities remain stable, and continue to provide a source of affordable housing for the region.
 This document presents an NCP update submission to the FAA.
 With this document, the City of Burlington, Vermont is requesting FAA approval to support continued participation in the FAA Airport Improvement Program (AIP).